 Unfortunately, though, many companies are still relying on old-fashioned paper timesheets to keep track of their employees’ time.
-Of course, using paper timesheets can lead to a host of mistakes and errors, not to mention that the entire process can prove to be, well, slow.
-Employees have to take out time to fill in their hours by hand, and then the payroll department has to decipher and transfer all of that information into the payroll program.
-Not surprisingly, the process is one that’s often filled with delays and errors.
+Of course, filling out timesheets manually can lead to a host of discrepancies, not to mention that the entire process can prove to be slow due to a lack of automation or agency.
+Employees have to subject themselves to the time-consuming process of filling in hours by hand, and then the payroll department has to decipher and transfer all of that information into the payroll program.
+Not surprisingly, a process so prone to human error is often filled with delays and hassles.

-Reliance on pen and paper timesheets could be costing your company more than you think.
-With this in mind, here’s a look at some of the biggest timesheet problems plaguing companies today, and what you can do to prevent them.
+Reliance on a physical time tracking system could be costing your company more than you think.
+With this in mind, here’s a look at some of the biggest timesheet errors plaguing companies today, and what you can do to prevent them.

 Problem #1: Illegible Timesheets

-One of the most common problems with handwritten timesheets is illegible handwriting.
+One of the most common problems with handwritten time entries is illegible handwriting.
 Translating indecipherable scribbles can often lead to a delay in payroll processing, and in many cases can even result in errors.
-It’s easy for an illegible 7:00 to be mistaken for a 9:00, which would result in an employee being paid for two fewer hours than they actually worked.
+It’s harder to be accurate with employee hours when an illegible 7:00 can be mistaken for a 9:00, which would result in a team member being paid for two fewer hours than they actually worked.
 Of course, errors go both ways, and careless handwriting could also result in your company paying out for hours that weren’t worked.

 Problem #2: Stolen Time